abhiprojectz/SingularGPT/README.md

 ## :star2: Quickstart

 Create a `.env` file with `OPENAI_API` and place your openai_api api there or pass as environment variable.

+Put automation scripts in `script.py` and run it.

 Write your prompt query in `Prompts/prompts.txt` file or, pass as a string in the `main.py` file.